raspberrypilearning/packaging-your-code/en/step_7.md

 --- task ---

+Check for an email from PyPi and confirm your registration.

+**Note:** - you will not be able to upload a distribution to PyPi until you have done so.

+--- /task ---

+--- task ---

 Next you will use your setup program to create a **distribution**, this is a compressed file which contains your Python module, its source code and your **setup**.

 Open a **Command Prompt** and run your `setup.py` program passing the parameter `sdist`.